KordingLab/KordingLab.github.io/_people/felipe_parodi.md

 ### Research Interests

 Felipe is a PhD candidate in Neuroscience under Konrad Kording and Michael Platt.
-His work focus on the neural basis of social primate grooming and spends most of his time building deep learning-based tools to analyze natural primate behavior and wirelessly collected neural data.
+He studies the neural basis of social primate grooming and spends his time building deep learning-based tools to analyze natural primate behavior and wirelessly recorded neural data.
 Felipe also studies how we can  use deep reinforcement learning approaches (imitation learning and inverse RL) to model animal strategies in social contexts.